PiotrT4/automation-exercise/README.md

 Choose the configuration to run all test cases: `All in automation-exercise`.

 6. Run the tests
-Run the tests by clicking the `play` button or using the keyboard shortcut `Shift + F10`.
+Run the tests by clicking `Play` button or using the keyboard shortcut `Shift + F10`.

 ## License